 Approval of the French Ministry of Research & Higher Education

-The French Ministry of Research and Higher Education creates and implements the national policy for research and innovation.
-It defines the main guidelines and distributes funds according to the objectives sets.
+The Ministry of Research and Higher Education creates and implements the national policy for research and innovation.
+That’s to say, it defines the main guidelines and distributes funds according to the objectives sets.
 It also oversees research organizations and providers of higher education.

 On October 12th, 2017, Genoskin renewed its 5-year authorization from the French Ministry of Higher Education & Research for:

 This authorization has enabled us to create innovative human skin models to help industries move forward in an ethical way.